 Configuring the Fireface is done via its own settings dialog.
-Start the program Fireface USB Settings.
-The mixer of the Fireface UFX III (TotalMix FX) can be configured by starting the program Totalmix.
+Start the program Fireface USB Settings or RME Thunderbolt Settings.
+The mixer of the Fireface UFX+ (TotalMix FX) can be configured by starting the program Totalmix.

 The Fireface's hardware offers a number of helpful, well thought-out practical functions and options which affect how the card operates - it can be configured to suit many different requirements.
 The following is available in the 'Settings' dialog: